crckman/Onward/Onward.md

 *Muse* putting on a rock freakout for the lucky people of Paris.
 Video exists.

-Gratuitious feedback/prologue starting at 4:07. "
+Gratuitious feedback/prologue starting at 4:07.

 |Track|Song|Artist|Album|Year|
 |-|-|-|-|-|
 |7|Life on Mars?|David Bowie|Hunky Dory|1973|

-*Bowie* asking the quite well framed question: `"Is there life on Mars?"`...well who else?"
+*Bowie* asking the quite well framed question: `"Is there life on Mars?"`...well who else?

 |Track|Song|Artist|Album|Year|
 |-|-|-|-|-|